COVESA/vehicle_signal_specification/EXPORT_HELPERS.md

 - Create a document to describe the recommended formatting and structure of the resulting exported (IDL or other) files.
 - Modify the exporters in VSS-TOOLS to conform to the above document.
 - Utilize the `arraysize` and `stringsizemax` to set the dimensions of the exported array/sequence/string types.
-- Introduce 3 new keywords to the VSS: `memberof`, `membergroup`, `isogroup` to be used as:
+- Introduce 3 new keywords to the VSS: `memberof`, `membergroup`, `isogroup`, used as:
     - To have a `branch` entity create a namespace in the export (named for itself), add:
         - `memberof: namespace`
     - To create named group containers in the export for elements, add to the branch entry:
-        - `membergroup <list of names>` to create containers that may be referenced in the parent of this branch.
+        - `membergroup <list of names>` to create containers that may also be referenced in the parent of this branch.
         - `isogroup <list of names>` to create containers that will not be referenced in the parent of this branch.
+    - To assign `membergroup` struct names to be referenced in a parent struct:
+        - `memberof: <list of parent struct names to insert reference into>`
     - To assign VSS elements to specific named group containers in the export, add to element entry:
         - `memberof: <list of group containers>`